-(i) Texts of Articles containing the Principles concerning Extradition of Fugitive Offenders (Adopted by the Organization at its Fourth Session with Commentaries)

-(ii) Principles concerning Admission and Treatment of Aliens (Adopted by the Organization at its Fourth Session)

-(iii)Model Articles Embodying Principles relating to Elimination or Reduction of Dual or Multiple Nationality.
-(Adopted by the Organization at the Sixth Session)

-(iv)Optimum Utilization of the Resources of the Exclusive Economic Zone.
-Some suggestion in respect of National Fisheries Legislation (Adopted by the Organization at its 23rd Session)

-(v) Model for Bilateral Arrangements on Mutual Assistance for the Service of Process and the Taking of Evidence abroad in Civil or Commercial Matters (Adopted by the Organization at its 23rd session)

-(vi) Model Agreement for Promotion and Protection of Investments (Adopted by the Organization at its 23rd Session)

-(vii)Bangkok Principles on Status and Treatment of Refugees (1966 and Revised Text in 2001)
+- (i) Texts of Articles containing the Principles concerning Extradition of Fugitive Offenders (Adopted by the Organization at its Fourth Session with Commentaries) - (ii) Principles concerning Admission and Treatment of Aliens (Adopted by the Organization at its Fourth Session) - (iii)Model Articles Embodying Principles relating to Elimination or Reduction of Dual or Multiple Nationality.
+(Adopted by the Organization at the Sixth Session) - (iv)Optimum Utilization of the Resources of the Exclusive Economic Zone.
+Some suggestion in respect of National Fisheries Legislation (Adopted by the Organization at its 23rd Session) - (v) Model for Bilateral Arrangements on Mutual Assistance for the Service of Process and the Taking of Evidence abroad in Civil or Commercial Matters (Adopted by the Organization at its 23rd session) - (vi) Model Agreement for Promotion and Protection of Investments (Adopted by the Organization at its 23rd Session) - (vii)Bangkok Principles on Status and Treatment of Refugees (1966 and Revised Text in 2001) - Following Legislations were received from some Member States: - 1. (i) The labour law of People's Republic of China - (ii) Rules for the Administration of Employment of Foreigners in China - 2.
+Labour Law No.28 of the year 1969 (Oil sector), Kuwait - 3.
+Migrant workers act of Philippines, Republic Act No. 8042 "Act To Institute The Policies of Overseas Employment and Establish a higher Standard of Protection and Promotion of the Welfare of Migrant Workers, Their Families and Overseas Filipinos in Distress and for other Purposes" - 4.
+Situation of Foreign and Migrant Worker in Qatar - 5.
+Chapter 150 of Foreign Employment Agency Act, 1981 of Sri Lanka.

-3. The Member States were urged to transmit to the AALCO Secretariat their national legislations on migrant workers.
-Among the replies received, the Government of Philippines reiterated the positive utility for Member States to have a draft model legislation aiming at the protection of migrant workers consonant to the international instruments, because upholding the rights of these workers would maximize their economic contribution to the host countries and minimize sources of friction and discord among sending and receiving States.
-The Government of Sri Lanka also felt that drafting a model legislation would help to formulate a framework for their protection in the labour recipient countries and would also generate greater awareness of the UN Convention among the recipient countries and help to accelerate the process of ratification to bring the 1990 UN Convention into force.
+Philippines reiterated the positive utility for Member States to have a draft model legislation aiming at the protection of migrant workers in consonance with international instruments, because upholding the rights of these workers would maximize their economic contribution to the host countries and minimize sources of friction and discord among sending and receiving States.
+The Government of Sri Lanka also felt that drafting a model legislation would help to formulate a framework for their protection in the labour recipient countries and would also generate greater awareness of the UN Convention among the recipient countries and help to accelerate the process of ratification of the 1990 UN Convention.